Music of Taiwan: Pop and rock

 In the mid-1970s a genre of popular music known as Taiwanese campus folk song appeared in the music scene of Taiwan.
 This music consisted of a fusion of elements from American folk rock and Chinese folk music, and was very popular throughout East Asia.
 Until the 1987 lifting of martial law, Taiwanese pop fell into two distinct categories.
 Hokkien pop was sung in a native dialect and was popular among older and working-class listeners; it was strongly influenced by Japanese enka.
 In contrast, Mandarin pop, due to the assimilation policy of the authoritarian Kuomintang regime (1945–1996) that suppressed Taiwanese languages and culture, appealed to younger listeners.
 Pan-Asian superstar Teresa Teng was originally from Taiwan and enjoyed immense popularity throughout the Sinophone world and beyond.
-By the mid-1980s, Taiwan's booming Mandarin'language music industry was the source of around 90% of Mandopop sold in Southeast Asia.
+By the mid-1980s, Taiwan's booming Mandarin language music industry was the source of around 90% of Mandopop sold in Southeast Asia.

+By the early 1980s, Hokkien pop remained popular only among the older generations and working class; Mandopop had benefited from government promotion of Standard Chinese.
+After the lifting of martial law in 1987, local Taiwanese culture was allowed to flourish, and major changes came to the content and social status of Hokkien pop songs.
+The most popular Taiwanese female singer to date is Jody Chiang, who has numerous Hokkien albums dating from the early 1980s.
+Another famous singer in Taiwan also known for her ballads is Chen Ying-git.

 With the resurgence of interest in native cultural identities starting in the late 1980s, a more distinct and modern form of Taiwanese pop formed.
 In 1989, a group of musicians called the Blacklist Studio released Song of Madness on Rock Records.
 Blending hip hop, rock and other styles, the album focused on the issues concerning everyday, modern people.
 Building on Song of Madness' success, the following year saw Lin Chiang release Marching Forward, which kickstarted what became known as New Taiwanese Song.
 At the same time, the Hakka Ethnic Movement was also picking up, with many relevant publications.
 Notably, Sheng-Chih Wu (吳盛智) released his first Hakka album, Missed, in 1981, which has inspired many Hakka musicians since.
 Later on, Min-Heng Tu (涂敏恆) released "True Hakka," and it is now considered the "national anthem of the Hakka."